 - Reinvent delivery of those products through business model innovation

 - Design new experiences through marketing and social innovation

 - Build new networks and influencers through channel innovation.

 The ways to innovate are many, but they come because of change.
 It was the 2008 crash that started Uber, Airbnb, Groupon, Venmo, and other tech companies from a time of significant change.
 We will see new innovations from the COVID-19 pandemic as well.
 But it shouldn’t take a pandemic to change.
 It starts with a mindset that embraces change.

 When faced with change, both in business and in life, it’s important to remember:

 - Change is good; embrace it!

-- Change is navigable with the right blueprint.
+- Change is navigable with the proper blueprint.
 Don’t panic!

 - Research change through multiple lenses for maximum impact.

-- Map to your strategy to change for confidence in your direction.
+- Map change to your strategy for confidence in your direction.